 Another major tip is don’t just ask the questions.
 Keep your email friendly and show that you’re interested in their company.
 Are you already a customer?
 Let them know.
 Are you interested in trying their products?
 Tell them.
 Be thankful and polite!
 This goes without saying.
 Thank the representative for their time and tell them how much you appreciate their help.
 No one likes to reply to a dry or robotic email.
 Though sometimes, the representative you’re dealing with won’t answer all your questions.
 Don’t give up and keep the exchange going!
 As just because it looks like they’re evading questions, it doesn’t mean that they test on animals.
 Sometimes it’s just hard to communicate with the customer service people or your email gets lost among all of the other ones they received that day.
 It happens.
 And that’s okay.

 Have any tricks of your own?
 Let us know in the comments.
 I think that’s everything for this mini-series.
 Hope you found it helpful as I really had fun writing these posts as it’s something I’m really passionate about.
-If you haven’t already, make sure to check out my interactive cruelty free guide.

 Join the Howl of the Pack today by subscribing!
 Or support this blog over on Patreon so I can continue to put out quality content for you!
 To stay updated on everything I’m doing, follow me on Twitter as that’s where I post quick updates.
 Also, if you like this post, let me know in the comment section, it really helps me figure out what content you guys appreciate.
 Don’t be shy I would love to hear from you!